IdentityServer/IdentityServer4/docs/topics/crypto.rst

 2. you publish the new validation key in addition to the current one.
 You can use the ``AddValidationKeys`` builder extension method for that.
 3. all clients and APIs now have a chance to learn about the new key the next time they update their local copy of the discovery document
 4. after a certain amount of time (e.g. 24h) all clients and APIs should now accept both the old and the new key material
+5. keep the old key material around for as long as you like, maybe you have long-lived tokens that need validation
-5. you can then retire the old key material and switch to the new one
+6. retire the old key material when it is not used anymore
-6. all clients and APIs will "forget" the old key next time they update their local copy of the discovery document
+7. all clients and APIs will "forget" the old key next time they update their local copy of the discovery document

 This requires that clients and APIs use the discovery document, and also have a feature to periodically refresh their configuration.